Credit Suisse names new asset management COO as post-crisis shakeup continues

-ZURICH, July 12 (Reuters) - Credit Suisse (CSGN.S) on Monday named Markus Ruetimann as new global chief operating officer of Credit Suisse Asset Management (CSAM) as the Zurich bank turns to the ex-UBS (UBSG.S) and Schroders (SDR.L) manager to help it recover from repeated crises.
+ZURICH (Reuters) - Credit Suisse on Monday named Markus Ruetimann as new global chief operating officer of Credit Suisse Asset Management (CSAM) as the Zurich bank turns to the ex-UBS and Schroders manager to help it recover from repeated crises.

 “In his role as Global COO of CSAM, Markus will have global oversight over technology and digital solutions, change and project management, operations as well as data and business services,” Koerner told Credit Suisse employees in a memo seen by Reuters and confirmed by the company.